 - The plastic is vulnerable to being broken if too much stress is placed on certain parts of the aligner.

-- The teeth only move when the aligner is in place and requires commitment on the part of the patient to wear the aligner for 22 hours or more per day.
+- The teeth only move when the aligner is in place and requires a commitment on the part of the patient to wear the aligner for 22 hours or more per day.
 Fixed braces don’t allow for complacency on the part of the wearer.

 - Dental appointments